Suchitoto: Pre-Columbian era and Spanish colonization

+Republican era

+By the Republican era, Suchitoto had become part of the department of San Salvador following the department's establishment on June 12, 1824.
+In 1835, by decree of the Supreme Chief Nicolás Espinoza, the town was established as the head of the department of Cuscatlán and was also part of the Suchitoto district.
+Suchitoto acquired the title of town on March 22, 1836.
+On the other hand, in the midst of the conflicts that devastated the Federal Republic of Central America, General Francisco Morazán was in Suchitoto in 1839, who tried to prevent an advance by Francisco Ferrera.

-The Lost Cantons of Suchitoto & The Cerron Grande Hydroelectric Dam
+The lost cantons of Suchitoto and the Cerrón Grande Hydroelectric Dam

-What is known today as Lake Suchitlán, a man-made lake, was formed in the mid-1970s as a result of the construction of the Cerron Grande Hydroelectric Dam.
+What is known today as Lake Suchitlán, a man-made lake, was formed in the mid-1970s as a result of the construction of the Cerrón Grande Hydroelectric Dam.
 It was a project initiated by the central federal government of El Salvador to produce hydro electricity for the country.
 As a result of the flooding associated with the project, 13,339 people were internally displaced from their family homes and lands, with around 9,000 people relocating to other communities and the rest receiving a small lump sum of money for their properties.
-The project affected four Departments, 1.Chalatenango, 2.Cuscatlan, 3.San Salvador, and 4.Cabanas, with the Department of Chalatenango seeing the most municipalities affected including Tejutla, El Paraiso, San Rafael, Santa Rita, Chalatenango, Azacualpa, San Francisco Lempa, San Luis del Carmen, and Potonico; San Salvador seeing the municipality of El Paisnal affected, and Cuscatlan seeing the municipality of Suchitoto affected.
+The project affected four Departments: Chalatenango, Cuscatlán, San Salvador, and Cabañas.
+The Department of Chalatenango seeing the most municipalities affected including Tejutla, El Paraiso, San Rafael, Santa Rita, Chalatenango, Azacualpa, San Francisco Lempa, San Luis del Carmen, and Potonico; San Salvador seeing the municipality of El Paisnal affected, and Cuscatlán seeing the municipality of Suchitoto affected.

 The project was initiated on August 4, 1972, by the newly elected government of former President Arturo Armando Molina who had discussed the project as part of his government's platform.
-The project was to create a dam on the Rio Lempa where two Francis turbines, with a capacity to produce 67.5 MW each, would be constructed as additions to the two turbine system already built on the Rio Guajoyo and Rio Lempa.
-The project was advertised as the best resource for the country's energy problem, and was to be built 22 kilometres upstream from the Central dam on the Rio Lempa, between the municipality of Potonico, Chalatenango and Jutiapa, Cabanas.
+The project was to create a dam on the Lempa River where two Francis turbines, with a capacity to produce 67.5 MW each, would be constructed as additions to the two turbine system already built on the Guajoyo River and Lempa River.
+The project was advertised as the best resource for the country's energy problem, and was to be built 22 kilometres upstream from the Central dam on the Lempa River, between the municipality of Potonico, Chalatenango and Jutiapa, Cabañas.
 As a result of this construction, 2,180 million cubic metres of water flooded an area of around 13,500 hectares of land and formed the 135 kilometres squared artificial lake called Lago Suchitlan.
 As a result of the lake, 24 archaeological sites were flooded and multiple cantons and caserios or hamlets disappeared, including Canton El Tablon and Canton San Juan in Suchitoto.

 Suchitoto is a Sister City of Prescott, Arizona.